mariano-tp/mariano-tp/README.md

-# Mariano T. P. - DevOps & MLOps
+# Mariano Enrique Torres Ponce - DevOps & MLOps

 Cloud & DevOps Engineer focused on resilient, reproducible infrastructure and MLOps automation.
 I build CI/CD pipelines, Kubernetes/Helm delivery, and observability stacks that run locally or in the cloud-with zero vendor lock-in for demos and testing.